catvajiac/got_webservice/README.md

   All methods return -1 if character is not in dataset.

-  API methods are tested in test.py.

-  By default, `load_files()` looks for data to be in `data` directory.
+## Sources

   All data comes from https://www.kaggle.com/mylesoneill/game-of-thrones/data.